Falklands Crisis of 1770: Aftermath

 Although the question of sovereignty was sidestepped, it would become a source of future trouble.
 Samuel Johnson described the implications of the crisis in his pamphlet "Thoughts on the late Transactions Respecting Falkland's Islands", looking at the British problem in holding such remote islands against a hostile mainland: "a colony that could never become independent, for it could never be able to maintain itself."

 For the British the crisis was a victory of diplomacy—a successful naval mobilisation which they were well prepared to mobilise, unlike France or Spain, and they used the situation to apply the greatest possible diplomatic leverage over both nations.
 As a result, the crisis greatly strengthened the position of the British Prime Minister Lord North, and fostered a belief during the American War of Independence that France would not dare to intervene in British colonial affairs.
 Conversely, the crisis was a humiliation for both France and Spain.
-For France in particular, it effectively ended the career of Choiseul, and would hold no subsequent position in the French government.
+For France in particular, it effectively ended the career of Choiseul, who would hold no subsequent position in the French government.
 However, Vergennes soon rose to power and held similar views to Choiseul on the necessity on reversing Britain's gains in the Seven Years' War to restore the balance of power, setting the scene for a future role of France in the American Revolutionary War.

 Twenty years later in a similar situation Spain asked for French support in the Nootka Crisis (present-day British Columbia).
 This would also end up in favour of the British after another successful mobilisation of their navy and French refusal for support, leading to Spain again backing down.